adityabhan/SOLID/Liskov Substitution/README.md

 In the non_ideal.py <br/>

-Square class is the sub class of Rectangle class, and relevant adjustments have to be made to abstract methods.
-For example in case of Square class setWidth should set the side of square.
+The Square class is the sub-class of the Rectangle class, and relevant adjustments have to be made to abstract methods.
+For example, in the case of the Square class, setWidth() and setHeight() should set the side of the square.

 In the ideal.py <br/>

-Square class directly inherits from Shape class containing get_area method.
+The Square class directly inherits from the Shape class containing the get_area method.
-Any child class of Shape has to give its implementation for get_area method only.
+Any child class of Shape has to give its implementation for the get_area method() only.